heritage-of-rajasthan-essay

 lmb-hotel-jaipur-johari-bazaar-ghevar

-In recent times, the owners have redone the facade to align it with local architecture; it is ironic that influential people manage permission from the authorities to manipulate rules & regulations.
-If one was to walk past Johari Bazaar and notice the facade, it is easy to spot the changes.
-The old facade has given way to modern-looking buildings.
+In recent times, the owners of Jaipur Haveli have redone the façade to align it with local architecture; ironically, influential people manage permission from the authorities to manipulate rules & regulations.
+If one were to walk past Johari Bazaar and notice the façade, it is easy to spot the changes.
+The old façade has given way to modern-looking buildings.
 It is not challenging to comprehend the reasons; money is a strong motivation!
 Can you spot the “black sheep” in the below picture?

 johari-bazar-jaipur-architecture-pink-city-rajasthan

-Here is a picture of one of the many Havelis which are in a bad state and need urgent attention.
+Here is a picture of one of the many Havelis that are in a bad state and need urgent attention.

 haveli-in-jaipur-heritage-cultural-walking-tour

-It is frequent to find the old Havelis being razed down to be replaced by a modern building.
+It is frequent to find the old Jaipur Haveli being razed down to be replaced by a modern building.
 Despite stringent laws that do not permit the destruction of historic architecture, people discover new ways.
+Haveli in Jaipur is being sold off and the new buyers are replacing the old buildings with new commercial buildings.

 jaipur-heritage-place-old-haveli-destruction